 Body Type: The ideal Renaissance woman was more voluptuous then any other time in history.
-Paintings from this era depict women who would be considered overweight by todays standards– but at that time, these full-figured ladies were the epitome of sexiness.
-For the first time in recorded history, women were prized for their natural bodies.
-Could you imagine someone telling you that eating more would make you sexier?
-Sounds great to us.
+Paintings from this era depict women who likely would be considered overweight by today’s standard, but at that time these full-figured ladies were the epitome of sexy.

-Body Type: Unlike Renaissance women, Victorian women were very body conscious.
-Sexy meant having the smallest waistline humanly possible– in order to achieve this look, women wore corsets.
-Some corsets were wound so tight that women could hardly breathe, to the point where sitting down was completely out of the question.
-Many women would even break ribs trying to get their waistlines down to an inconceivable 12 inches.
-Layered petticoats, hoops, and bustles became very popular, all of which magnified the largest parts of the body– can you say, Baby got back?
+Body Type: Unlike Renaissance women, Victorian women were highly body conscious.
+Sexy meant having the smallest waistline humanly possible, and in order to achieve this look, women wore corsets.
+Some were wound so tight that women could hardly breathe, to the point where sitting down was completely out of the question (and many women would even break ribs trying to get their waistlines down to an inconceivable 12 inches.)
+Layered petticoats, hoops, and bustles became popular, all of which magnified the derriere.

 Beauty: Modesty was the operative word when it came to Victorian makeup.
 High-class women were expected to use makeup sparingly.
-Bold colors were considered trashy, and reserved for prostitutes.
+Bold colors were considered uncouth, and reserved for prostitutes.
 Some religions at the time even proclaimed beauty products to be the look of the devil.
+Yikes!

 The Roaring 20s: The era that brought us Coco Chanel, shorter hemlines, and flappers.